Validation Reference

 - name: "healthcheck"

-# The URL of the request.
+# url (required): The URL for the request.
 The API domain supports any rfc3986-formatted URI.
 Lula also supports URL parameters as a separate argument.

 url: "https://example.com/health/ready"

-# Parameters to append to the URL.
+# parameters (optional): parameters to append to the URL.
 Lula also supports full URIs in the URL.

 parameters: